basejump/grails-executor/README.md

 You can inject the executorService into any bean.
 Its just an [ExecutorService][] so, again, see the api for more on what you can do.
 Remember that a closure is a [Runnable](http://download.oracle.com/javase/6/docs/api/java/lang/Runnable.html) so can pass it to any of the methods that accept a runnable.
 A great example exists [here on the groovy site](http://groovy.codehaus.org/Concurrency+with+Groovy)

-The plugin adds shortcut methods to any service/controller/domain objects. runAsync closure - takes any closure and passes it through to the executorService.execute callAsync closure - takes any closure that returns a value and passes it through to the executorService.submit .
-You will get a [Future] back that you
+The plugin adds shortcut methods to any service/controller/domain objects.

+- **runAsync _closure_** - takes any closure and passes it through to the executorService.execute
+- **callAsync _closure_** - takes any closure that returns a value and passes it through to the executorService.submit .
+You will get a [Future] back that you can work with.
+This will not bind a session in java 1.5 and only works on 1.6 or later

 NOTE ON TRANSACTIONS: keep in mind that this is spinning of a new thread and that any call will be in outside of the any transaction you are in.
 Use .withTransaction inside your closure, runnable or callable to make your process run in a transaction that is not calling a transactional service method (such as using this in a controller).